Rashwani/CloudFront-with-Multiple-Origins/README.md

 ## Project Overview

 In this project, I have configured an **Amazon CloudFront distribution** with multiple origins to enhance content delivery reliability.
 The key feature of this setup is failover between the primary and secondary origin, ensuring continuous availability of web assets.

+This project was completed as part of the **Digital Cloud Training** bootcamp, where I gained hands-on experience in designing and implementing cloud architectures using AWS services.

 ### Key Features
 - **Multiple Origins**: Two origins were used in the setup, an **S3 bucket** and an **EC2 instance**.
 CloudFront intelligently routes traffic to the primary origin, while the secondary origin acts as a backup.